SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Abstract

 \section{Abstract}

-Neural surrogates for \acp{PDE} often suffer significant performance degradation when evaluated on unseen problem configurations, such as novel material types or structural dimensions.
-Meanwhile, \ac{DA} techniques have been widely used in vision and language processing to generalize from limited information about unseen configurations.
+Neural surrogates for \acp{PDE} often suffer significant performance degradation when evaluated on problem configurations outside their training distribution, such as new initial conditions or structural dimensions.
+While \ac{UDA} techniques have been widely used in vision and language to generalize across domains without additional labeled data, their application to complex engineering simulations remains largely unexplored.
 In this work, we address this gap through two focused contributions.
-First, we introduce \ourmethod, a novel benchmark dataset and evaluation suite composed of four industrial simulation tasks: \textit{hot rolling}, \textit{sheet metal forming}, \textit{electric motor design} and \textit{heatsink design}.
-Second, we extend established domain adaptation methods to state of the art neural surrogates and systematically evaluate them.
-These approaches use parametric descriptions and ground truth simulations from multiple source configurations, together with only parametric descriptions from target configurations.
-The goal is to accurately predict target simulations without access to ground truth simulation data.
-Extensive experiments on \ourmethod~highlight the challenges of out of distribution neural surrogate modeling, demonstrate the potential of \ac{DA} in simulation, and reveal open problems in achieving robust neural surrogates under distribution shifts in industrially relevant scenarios.
+First, we introduce \ourmethod, a novel benchmark dataset and evaluation suite composed of four industrial simulation tasks spanning diverse processes and physics: \textit{hot rolling}, \textit{sheet metal forming}, \textit{electric motor design} and \textit{heatsink design}.
+Second, we extend established \ac{UDA} methods to state-of-the-art neural surrogates and systematically evaluate them.
+Extensive experiments on \ourmethod~highlight the challenges of out-of-distribution neural surrogate modeling, demonstrate the potential of \ac{UDA} in simulation, and reveal open problems in achieving robust neural surrogates under distribution shifts in industrially relevant scenarios.